vmzakharov/dataframe-ec-json-support/README.md

 ## Overview

-This library add support for reading and writing dataframe-ec data frames in JSON data format.
+This library adds support for reading and writing dataframe-ec data frames in JSON data format.

-Currently, it supports reading and writing dataframe-ec data frames as Json strings.
+Currently, it supports reading and writing dataframe-ec data frames as JSON strings.

 ## JsonDataSet class

-The main class for dealing with Json serialization is `JsonDataSet`.
-It supports the following options for Json objects:
+The main class for dealing with JSON serialization is `JsonDataSet`.
+It supports the following options for JSON objects:

 * Object structure: just the data frame data or data and metadata
 * Metadata (if specified):
   * Data frame name
   * Data frame schema.
-NOTE: if the schema is not embedded in the Json object, the schema needs to be specified in the JsonDataSet instance.
+NOTE: if the schema is not embedded in the JSON object, the schema needs to be specified in the JsonDataSet instance.
 * Data organization: by rows or by columns

 ## Examples